Is Solar Worth It in Nebraska? (2022 Homeowner's Guide)

 Solar leases aren’t ideal, as they don’t let you take the ITC, they don’t increase your home value and they take far longer to pay off, reducing your overall return on investment.
 There have been local reports from Omaha Public Power District (OPPD) of disingenuous solar companies in the Omaha area that are using aggressive sales tactics to push solar leases on customers.
 5

-There have also been reports of inexperienced solar companies costing residents thousands and sometimes tens of thousands of dollars throughout Nebraska.
+There have also been reports of inexperienced solar companies causing residents to lose thousands and sometimes tens of thousands of dollars throughout Nebraska.
 6 You should always work with reputable and vetted solar installers to avoid these issues and other scams.

 Wrap Up: Is Solar Worth it in Nebraska?